hyperledger-archives/iroha-docker/README.md

 tar cvf /var/tmp/iroha.tar usr/local/iroha
 ```

-Then you can get iroha.tar file on your host directory /var/tmp.
+Then you can get `iroha.tar` file on your host directory `/var/tmp`.

 ## 3. iroha-rel

-This container based on Ubuntu 16.04 and include IROHA binaries, libraries and configuration files from iroha.tar file which made by iroha container.
+This container based on Ubuntu 16.04 and include IROHA binaries, libraries and configuration files from `iroha.tar` file which made by iroha container.

 ``` bash
 docker build -t soramitsu/iroha-rel .